chriscasola/merlin/CONTRIBUTING.md

 Run `npm run merl -- <arguments to merlin here>` to hit your local build.

-You can run the tests in watch mode by running `npm run dev` inside one of the package directories.
+You can run the tests in watch mode by running `npx lerna run --stream dev --scope @merl/<package-name>`

 ## Contribution Guidlines